"Everyone's a bit bendy. It's not connected to your other symptoms.", what you've probably been told

 Outcomes from people with EDS / HSD

-One short email each Sunday, anonymised stories from people who got their GP to take them seriously.
+One short email each Sunday, anonymised stories from people who put their case to their GP in writing.

 Get my GP letter